mohamedmgad/Coder-Kit/README.md

 Framework CSS
 ## Elzero Web School
 ## Introduction
-** coder-kit is a CSS framework.
-As such, the sole output is a single CSS file: coder-kit.css ** You can use that file.
+coder-kit is a CSS framework.
+As such, the sole output is a single CSS file: coder-kit.css <br />
+You can use that file. <br />
-** There is no JavaScript included.
+There is no JavaScript included. <br />
 ## Contents
 1. container
 2. Flex Box